 Important Voucher Distinction

-• Elite Vouchers (2x): Valid for all cabin classes including Business and First Class
+• Elite Vouchers (2x): Historically valid for all cabin classes including Business and First Class

 • Premium Voucher (1x): Restricted to Economy and Premium Economy only